-The Kirn iTuck® operation operation combines 3 advances in surgical technology to create an outpatient operation which achieves the contour difference obtained in standard abdominoplasty while seeking to minimizing pain and recovery time.
+The Kirn iTuck® operation combines 3 advances in surgical technology to create an outpatient operation which achieves the contour difference obtained in standard abdominoplasty while seeking to minimize pain and recovery time.

 1. NO DRAINS: Progressive Tension Sutures are placed internally in surgery to secure the skin back down to the muscle wall thereby eliminating the need for drain tubes.
 This technique also provides for maximizing the amount of skin removal and dramatically reducing, perhaps eliminating, seroma formation.
 Seroma is when fluid collects under the skin flap.
 Since Dr. Kirn began incorporating the Progressive Tension Suture technique in 2010, no seromas have occurred.

 2. PAIN CONTROL: In the operating room, a long-acting numbing medicine, Exparel® (www.exparel.com) is placed into the muscle wall where it has been tightened, the perimeter of the zone of dissection, and the incisions.
-The purpose is to decrease pain in the immediate post-operative interval.
+The purpose is to decrease pain in the immediate post-operative interval and decrease the need for narcotic pain medication.
 The Exparel® lasts roughly 72 hours after surgery.
 It allows the patient to return to their home, or a local hotel room, comfortably after surgery rather than requiring an overnight hospital stay.
-By the time it has worn off, the soreness has usually decreased naturally and patients are able to control the majority of their pain without need of narcotic pain medication.
+By the time it has worn off, the soreness has usually decreased naturally, and patients are able to control the majority of their pain without need of narcotic pain medication.

-3. ENHANCED RECOVERY: The Ivivi SofPulse® system (www.sofpulse.com) is used postoperatively in the Kirn iTuck® .
-This battery operated device creates a very low strength pulsed electromagnetic field which decreases the inflammation normally following surgery.
-Less inflammation generally translates to less pain.
-The SofPulse® system has scientifically been shown to decrease inflammatory body chemicals in an objective, scientific, analysis.
+3. ENHANCED RECOVERY: A Pulsed Electromagnetic Field (PEMF) device is used outside of the surgical dressings for the first week after surgery.
+These devices create a low strength pulsed electromagnetic field which decreases the inflammation normally following surgery.
+Less inflammation generally translates to less pain and may further improve healing.
+One such device, the SofPulse® system has scientifically been shown to decrease inflammatory body chemicals in an objective, scientific, analysis.
 (Plast.
 Reconstr.
 Surg.
 2010 Jun;125(6):1630-1. & Aesth.
 Plast Surg.
 2008).